-The Prometheus Trust was founded in 1986 (and was registered as a charity two years later): the founding Trustees were Tim Addey, Guy Wyndham-Jones and Donald Skilling.
+The Prometheus Trust was founded in 1986 (and was registered as a charity two years later): the founding Trustees were Tim Addey, Donald Skilling and Monica Skilling.
 The purpose of the Trust was described as “the advancement of education by the teaching of all subjects concomitant with a comprehensive and liberal education for the development of self-determined, rational, integral and versatile individuals.”
 The Trustees take the view that the best way to fulfil this purpose is through the promulgation of the philosophy which formed the basis of Western civilisation, and which can be seen in various forms around the world whenever individuals and their societies seek the highest truths and the fullest and most beautiful expression of such truths in all areas of human life.

 THE PLATONIC TRADITION

 The Platonic tradition has served as the foundation for progressive thought in the West for millennia, and confirms and enshrines truths which the best of Eastern philosophies and religions affirm.
 Its noble history stretches back well before Plato and continues to draw to itself those who seek an intelligent, stable and autonomous spiritual path today.
 It offers its adherents a wealth of insights from a golden chain of wise men and women who have lived and worked upon the path before us, but at the same time it stresses the primacy of every person's own access to truth, and each person's autonomy – it does not seek to impose any particular doctrine upon those who would walk the Platonic path.
 It does, however, hold before us the highest ideal – the rediscovery of the divine within each human self – and through this the embrace of the best possible life and a vision of beauty beyond imagining.